Open-NC/reentry-resources-hub/README.md

     yarn
 ````

 The descriptions and resource information are stored in a database on AWS.
-Contact @ejaxon to obtain credentials or learn how to create a copy of the database.
+Open an [issue](https://github.com/Open-NC/reentry-resources-hub/issues) and mention [@ejaxon](https://github.com/ejaxon) to obtain credentials or learn how to create a copy of the database.
 Once you have your username and password, copy the ```server.env.example``` file to ```.env``` and replace the placeholder text with your username and password.

 You may then run the site locally by running: